Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Full Transformer Block Analysis

-Finally, we can use the theory developed by \citet{poole2016exponential, schoenholz2016deep} to include the effect of the ReLU MLP on signal propagation.
-For a two-layer ReLU MLP, the propagation of squared norm \( q^{(l)} \) and pairwise inner product \( p^{(l)} \) across layers is governed by:
+\textbf{Adding MLPs.} How the signal propagates through the MLP layers follows from the results of \citet{poole2016exponential,schoenholz2016deep}.
+For a two-layer ReLU MLP, the evolution of squared norms $q^{(l)}$ and pairwise inner products $p^{(l)}$ is: